Thursday, May 25, 2023

 There are about 25,000 Catholic Priests in the United States.
 What they don't tell you about is all of the good priests who don't abuse children.
 What they don't tell you that a higher percentage of public school teachers abuse children.
 Do you support public schools?
 What they don't tell you that there are far more children sexualy abused in their homes.
 Why not?
 Maybe because the Catholic Church is an easy target.

+The Catholic Church does background checks on anyone who works with children.
 I just retired from my job last year and signed up to be a catechist teaching kids religion class at church.
 They take it very serious.
 I had to take a class on child abuse.
 They also do a background check.

 https://archokc.org/myths